TrueBlocks/trueblocks-core/test/gold/tools/getBloom/getBloom_README.txt

 `Notes:`

-- `block_list` is a space-separated list of values, a start-end range, a `special`, or any combination
+- `Block_list` is a space-separated list of values, a start-end range, a `special`, or any combination.
-- this tool retrieves information from the local node or the ${FALLBACK} node, if configured (see documentation)
+- This tool retrieves information from the local node or the ${FALLBACK} node, if configured (see documentation).
-- `special` blocks are detailed under `whenBlock --list`
+- `Special` blocks are detailed under `whenBlock --list`.